-Font Indi rmance li cators are Academy Core RDN Standards of Professional adicators nifies the ind level of pract Each nch RDN: Competent Proficient Expert 1.1 Complies with applicable laws and regulations as related to their area(s) of practice х х х 1.1A Interprets and complies with federal, state, and local regulations and guidelines that impact areas of service Х х Х 1.2 Performs within individual and statutory scope of practice and applicable laws and regulations х х х 1.2A Maintains knowledge of and ensures compliance with all pertinent regulatory requirements related to food and nutrition services in settings relevant to job responsibilities х Х Х
+Indica ators for S Standard 1: Quality in Practice Font Indi cators are Academy Core RDN Standards of Professional ndicators Contract Contract Contract Contract nifies the ind level of pract Each RDN: Competent Proficient Expert 1.1 Complies with applicable laws and regulations as related to their area(s) of practice х х х 1.1A Interprets and complies with federal, state, and local regulations and guidelines that impact areas of service Х Х Х 1.2 ms within individual and statutory scope of practice and applicable and regulations х х х 1.2A Maintains knowledge of and ensures compliance with all pertinent regulatory requirements related to food and nutrition services in settings relevant to job responsibilities Х Х Х

 4. Since the RDN has already created a PDP, there is only the need to add additional Spheres and Competencies that reflect new learning needs.
-On the MyCDR website, the RD clicks "Submit a Learning Plan" and then "modify" to update their PDP.
+On the MyCDR website, the RDN clicks "Submit a Learning Plan" and then "modify" to update their PDP.
 The RDN identifies the "Quality Management" Sphere as the appropriate area to start based on the self-evaluation.

-5. Within this Sphere, Competency 7.2 is chosen, as it describes key learning objectives of CPE activities that meet identified learning needs.
+5. Within this Sphere, the RDN chooses Competency 7.2, as it describes key learning objectives of CPE activities that meet identified learning needs.
 To complete their updated Plan, the RDN selects additional Spheres and Competencies and then clicks "Next Step".